 You wouldn’t need to edit your name servers or DNS records if you purchased your hosting and domain from us.

-However, if you have a different registrar and would love to host your site with us, you must change your name servers to reflect this change or edit the DNS records to point to the shared IP (or dedicated IP) address shown above.
+However, if you have a different registrar and want to host your site with us, you must change your nameservers to point the domain or edit the DNS records to make it resolve to the IP address shown above.

 How do I Find my DNS Server Address

 A DNS server translates domain names into IP addresses.
 You can look up your DNS server address through a simple command prompt.